AleyRobotics/AleyRobotics_swift_serial/README.md

 ## Write cross platform swift code for Arm at Mac, compile it at ur Rpi

-Simple code useful for working with UART ports at Raspberry Pi with  Apple swift language.
+Use UART ports at Raspberry Pi as UART at your Mac with swift.
+Compile and run same code at Raspberry pi.
 Easy debuging UART protocols with remote socket connection at Mac throught Sockets and ip2Ser linux App.